EvilCrypto/mbpos-resources/masternode-install-script-guide.md

       ```./masternode-install-script.sh```

-      The script will evaluate your server, install required dependencies, and either install compiled binaries or download the Bifrost source files and compile them for you.
+      The script will evaluate your server, install required dependencies, and either install compiled binaries or download the MasterBitPOS source files and compile them for you.
   It will then create a default configuration, generate a private key, and print the server's information out for you to use when setting up your cold (control) wallet.